 When scheduling actions to certain files, openSF uses, instead of the actual file name and location, a reference to the file's foreseen location as an environment variable.
 These variables are named starting with the dollar symbol, then "IO", the simulation number and its identifier with no blanks, underscores or dots.
-For example, \$IO0orbitxml denotes the orbital file to be generated in the proper folder by the execution process and \$IO1radaroutputnc, the NetCDF file generated by the radar module in the second simulation of a given simulation.
+For example, \$IO0orbitxml denotes the orbital file to be generated in the proper folder by the execution process and \$IO1radaroutputnc, the NetCDF file generated by the radar module of a given simulation.

-In case the selected tool is an "external" tool (as described in section 4.5.4) the HMI will prefix the \$OPENSF_HOME variable to form the absolute path of the file.
-Following the previous example, if users want to view the contents of the orbit XML file with an external viewer, HMI will present \$OPENSF_HOME/\$IO0orbitxml.
+In case the selected tool is an "external" tool (as described in section 4.5.4) the HMI will prefix the \$E2E_HOME variable to form the absolute path of the file.
+Following the previous example, if users want to view the contents of the orbit XML file with an external viewer, HMI will present \$E2E_HOME/\$IO0orbitxml.
 If users want to plot the radar output (using an internal tool) HMI will present only \$IO1radaroutputnc.

-It is also possible to use two other simulation-related variables: \$SIMULATION_FOLDER to point the foreseen location of the simulation execution and \$SIM_FOLDER# (with "#" denoting the simulation number) pointing the foreseen location of a certain simulation in current simulation.
+It is also possible to use two other simulation-related variables: \$E2E_EXECUTION_HOME to point the foreseen location of the simulation.

-In the same way, users can include references to the rest of openSF environment variables like \$OPENSF_HOME.
+In the same way, users can include references to the rest of openSF environment variables like \$E2E_HOME.

-Clicking on the "add tool to simulation" button.
+☐ Clicking on the "add tool to simulation" button.
 Upon a selection of this action, users can choose one tool from the appearing list of defined tools.
 Users can change the default parameters for the tool execution.